-Sign up for Bluehost (Discount already added into link)
+Sign up for Bluehost (Discount added into the link)

 Siteground : (Shared)

 I started my career with Dreamhost and it didn’t disappointed me for almost 1.6 yr.
 My experience was smooth and Dreamhost unlimited bandwidth and storage never stopped my site to grow until one black day, they decided not to host my site or asked me to move to VPS.
 Reason was: one of my plugin was causing memory issue, according to them it was “All in one SEO” and “YARPP”, which were two essential plugin back at that time.
 So, I decided to change my hosting and move to knownhost.

 Anyhow, later after my experience with WordPress I realized, most of time hosting issue comes because of some faulty script or plugin and YARPP was reported as one such memory consuming plugin that time.
 For now, Dreamhost is a cheap and reliable hosting that you can opt got.
 They have scaled their server with Nginx and latest update for high traffic WordPress sites.
 Another interesting fact about Dreamhost is, they offers custom cPanel instead of default one.
 And also, you can quickly upgrade from shared to VPS and dedicated and that’s something which is very helpful for growing WordPress blog.
 Something, which other web hosting are missing.